-The wild horses’ predators are now few as many have been eradicated over time.
+The wild horses’ predators are now few, as many have been eradicated.
 This means that wild horses now face a problem with overpopulation.

-The Bureau of Land Management (BLM) is a government agency which has been tasked with maintaining America’s wild horse herds.
+The Bureau of Land Management (BLM) is a government agency tasked with maintaining America’s wild horse herds.

-Due to the high birth rate and lack of natural predators the wild horse population in America is overpopulated and if left on its own grows out of control.
+Due to the high birth rate and lack of natural predators, the wild horse population in America is overpopulated and grows out of control if left on its own.

-The overpopulation means there is a shortage of grazing areas available, and the problem would have continued to get worse without human intervention.
+The overpopulation means there is a shortage of grazing areas available, and the problem would have continued to worsen without human intervention.

 What is the Lifespan of a Wild Horse?

-The reason for this variation could be due to multiple factors, such as their environment, nutrition, disease, dental health, physical activity, and reproductive status.
+This variation could be due to factors such as their environment, nutrition, disease, dental health, physical activity, and reproductive status.